LY-293284

-LY-293284 is a research chemical developed by the pharmaceutical company Eli Lilly and used for scientific studies.
-It acts as a potent and selective 5-HT_{1A} receptor full agonist.
-It was derived through structural simplification of the ergoline based psychedelic LSD, but is far more selective for 5-HT_{1A} with over 1000× selectivity over other serotonin receptor subtypes and other targets.
+LY-293284, also known as 4,α-methylene-5-acetyl-DPT, is a research chemical developed by the pharmaceutical company Eli Lilly and used for scientific studies.
+It acts as a potent and selective 5-HT_{1A} receptor full agonist (K_{i} = 0.088 nM; EC_{50} = 0.13 nM).
+It was derived through structural simplification of the ergoline based psychedelic LSD, but is far more selective for 5-HT_{1A} with over 1,000-fold selectivity over other serotonin receptor subtypes and other targets.
 It has anxiogenic effects in animal studies.
+In addition, it does not substitute for LSD in rodent drug discrimination tests.